evilmartians/chef-nginx/README.md

 ## Wrapper-cookbook way

 This cookbook has been designed to provide **LWRP** for your own infrastructure recipes.
 First of all, we should make our infrastructure cookbook to load this one.
-* Do it by adding the line `depends nginx` to your cookbook's metadata.rb.
+* Do it by adding the line `depends nginx_lwrp` to your cookbook's metadata.rb.
-* To make all default preparations for using Nginx invoke `include_recipe "nginx"` inside your designated recipe.
+* To make all default preparations for using Nginx invoke `include_recipe "nginx_lwrp"` inside your designated recipe.
 * Now feel free to use all available LWRP provided by this cookbook.

 ## Roles-based way

-Another way to use this cookbook is just to add `recipe[nginx]` to your **run_list** before your recipe, which is resonsible for your infrastructure.
+Another way to use this cookbook is just to add `recipe[nginx_lwrp]` to your **run_list** before your recipe, which is resonsible for your infrastructure.

 I personally prefer the first way because if you stick to it you'll eventually get complete and explicit "documentation" for your specific server installation.
 But in any case, you'll get Nginx installed, nginx.conf configured from the default template we provide, **LWRP** defined and ready to use.

 ## Official Nginx repo or default distro package

-If you would like to use nginx package from official nginx repo, then just add `recipe[nginx::official-repo]` or `include_recipe 'nginx::official-repo'` before `nginx` recipe invokation.
+If you would like to use nginx package from official nginx repo, then just add `recipe[nginx_lwrp::official-repo]` or `include_recipe 'nginx_lwrp::official-repo'` before `nginx_lwrp` recipe invokation.
 Other wise default nginx package would be used from distro repository.

 ## LWRP